yiminghuang47/tchard-data/README.md

 # Processed TCR Datasets

-See [this repository](https://github.com/yiminghuang47/tcr-epitope-binding-research/tree/main) for more information
+This repository contains the dataset used for [this repository](https://github.com/yiminghuang47/tcr-epitope-binding-research/tree/main)